dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> You can observe a lot just by watching.
+> Never make friends with people who are above or below you in status.
+Such friendships will never give you any happiness.
-> - Yogi Berra
+> - Chanakya